Steps to Build a Video Skill for Living Room Entertainment Devices

 - Make sure that your skill meets the Alexa security requirements.
 Customer trust is important.
 To protect customer data, your skill must meet these security requirements.

-- When you're ready for your skill to be made public, and you verified that your skill meets the policy and security requirements, submit your skill for certification.
+- When you're ready to publish your skill, and you verified that your skill meets the policy and security requirements, submit your skill for certification.

 Revise and update your skill after publication

 After Amazon publishes your skill to end users, the skill status changes to live.
 Any changes that you make to the skill configuration and the Lambda function must be recertified.
 When the skill status changes to live, a new development version is automatically created in the Alexa developer console.
 This version has the same information as the original live version.
 You make changes to the development version.
 When you submit your updated skill to the developer console, in the Testing Instructions field, add a change log that provides a detailed description of all changes.
 For details, see Revise and update your skill in the developer console.

 To change to your Lambda function skill code

 - Create a new Lambda function with a new ARN.

 - Copy your live Lambda function skill code to the new Lambda function.

 - In the new Lambda function, make updates to your skill code.